 A lot of people believe that life insurance companies won’t find out about health or other issues if you just don’t admit to the issue on the insurance application or during a life insurance exam.

-Whether you apply for a no exam life insurance policy or one that does require an exam, the insurance companies will do a pharmacy records search, they’ll search the MIB (www.mib.com), they’ll get your driving history and sometimes they’ll order medical records directly from your doctor.
+Whether you apply for a no exam life insurance policy or one that does require an exam, the insurance companies will do a pharmacy records search, they’ll search the MIB (www.mib.com), they’ll get your driving history, and sometimes they’ll order medical records directly from your doctor.

-Plus, if you’re dealing with a good agent and you provide honest and accurate information up front, you’ll get realistic quotes which will enable you to determine what you can afford and if you want to apply at all.
+Plus, if you’re dealing with a good agent and provide honest and accurate information up front, you’ll get realistic quotes which will enable you to determine what you can afford and if you want to apply at all.